#302: The Data Engineering Landscape in 2021 Transcript

 21:36 Yeah, what are the next things I wanted to ask you about is languages.
 So you probably familiar with this, this chart here?
 Right?
 Which if not, people are not watching the stream.
 This is the StackOverflow trend show in Python, just trouncing the other languages, including Java.
 But I know Java had been maybe one of the main ways that probably has to do with spark and whatnot.
 And some degree, what do you see pythons role relative to other technologies here.

 22:04 So Python has definitely been growing a lot in the data engineering space, largely because of the fact that it's so popular in data science.
 And so there are data scientists who have been moving further down the stack into data engineering as a requirement of their job.
 And so they are bringing Python into those layers of the stack.
 It's also being used as just a unifying language so that data engineers and data scientists can work on the same code bases.
 As you mentioned, Java has been popular for a long time in the data ecosystem, because of things like Hadoop and Spark.
 And looking at the trend graph, I'd be interested to see what what it looks like if you actually combine the popularity of Java and Scala because Scala right become the strong contender in that space as well, because of things like spark and Flink that have native support for Scala, it's a bit more of an esoteric language, but it's used a lot in data processing.
 But Python has definitely gained a lot of ground.
 And also because of tools like airflow, which was kind of the first generation tool built for data engineers, by data engineers to be able to manage these dependency graphs of operations so that you can have these pipelines to say, you know, I need to pull data out of Salesforce and then landed into s3.
 And then I need to have another job that takes that data out of s3 and puts it into the database.
 And then also that same s3 data needs to go into an analytics job, then once those two jobs are complete, I need to kick off another job that then runs a SQL query against the data warehouse to be able to provide some aggregate information to my sales and marketing team to say, this is what you know, your customer engagement is looking like, or whatever it might be.
 Yeah, and that was all written in Python.
 And also, just because of the massive ecosystem of libraries that Python has for being able to interconnect across all these different systems.
 And data engineering, at a certain level is really just a systems integration task where you need to be able to have information flowing across all of these different layers and all these different systems and get good control over it.
 Some of the interesting tools that have come out as a sort of generational improvement over airflow are Dexter and prefect.
-I've actually been using Daxter for my own work at MIT and been enjoying that tool.
+I've actually been using Dagster for my own work at MIT and been enjoying that tool.
 I'm always happy to dig into that let's sort of focus on those things.
 And what are the themes I wanted to cover is maybe the five most important packages or libraries for data engineering, and you kind of hit the first one that will group together as a trifecta, right?
-So right airflow, Daxter and prefect.
+So right airflow, Dagster and prefect.
 You want to maybe tell us about those three of them which one you prefer.
-So I personally use Daxter.
+So I personally use Dagster.
 I like a lot of the abstractions and the interface design that they provide, but they're all three grouped into a category of tools called sort of workflow management or data orchestration.
 And so the responsibility there is that you need to have a way to build these pipelines build these DAGs are directed acyclic graphs of operations where the vertices of the graph The data and the nodes are the jobs of the operations being performed on them.
 And so you need to be able to build up this dependency chain because you need to get information out of a source system, you need to get it into a target system, you might need to perform some transformations either on route or after it's been landed.
 You know, one of the common trends that's happening is it used to be extract, transform, and then load because you needed to have all of the information in that specialized schema for the data warehouse that we were mentioning earlier.
 Right, right.
 All the relational database database actually had to have these columns in this, it can't be long characters got to via var, var car 10 or whatever, right.

 25:38 And then, with the advent of the cloud data warehouses that have been happening in the past few years that was kicked off by redshift from Amazon, and then carried on by things like Google BigQuery snowflake that a lot of people will probably be aware of, you know, there are a number of other systems and platforms out there, Presto, out of Facebook, that is now an open source project actually renamed to 'Trino'.
 Those systems are allowing people to be very SQL oriented, but because of the fact that they're scalable, and they provide more flexible data models, the trend has gone to extract, load, and then transform, because you can just replicate the schema as is into these destination systems.
 And then you can perform all of your transformations in SQL.
 And so that brings us into another tool that is in the Python ecosystem that's been gaining a lot of ground called DBT, or data build tool.
 And so this is a tool that actually brings data analysts and improves their skill set makes them more self sufficient within the organization, and provides a lot of threads a great framework for them to operate in an engineering mindset where it helps to build up a specialized dag within the context of the data warehouse to take those source data sets that are landed into the data warehouse from the extract and load jobs and build these transformations.
 So you might have the user table from your application database and the Orders table.
 And then you also have the Salesforce information that's landed in a separate table.
 And you want to be able to combine all of those to be able to understand your customer order customer buying patterns.
 And so you use SQL to build either a view or build a new table out of that source information in the data warehouse, and DBT will handle that workflow.
 It also has support for being able to build unit tests in SQL into your workflow.
 Oh, how interesting.
 Yeah, that's something that you hadn't really heard very much of 10 years ago, testing in databases is usually how do I get the database out of the picture?
 So I can test without depending upon it, or something like that.
 That was the story.
 Yeah, that's another real growing trend is the overall aspect of data quality and confidence in your data flows.
-So things like in Daxter, and prefect and airflow, they have support for being able to unit test your pipelines, which is another great aspect of the Python ecosystem, as you can just write 'Py test' code to ensure that all the operations on your data match your expectations, and you don't have regressions and bugs.
+So things like in Dagster, and prefect and airflow, they have support for being able to unit test your pipelines, which is another great aspect of the Python ecosystem, as you can just write 'Py test' code to ensure that all the operations on your data match your expectations, and you don't have regressions and bugs.
 Right.

 28:05 Right.
 Absolutely.